youqiangao/dl-paper/README.md

 Muandet, K., Fukumizu, K., Sriperumbudur, B., & Schölkopf, B. (2017).
 Kernel mean embedding of distributions: A review and beyond.
 Foundations and Trends® in Machine Learning, 10(1-2), 1-141.
 * keywords: distribution embedding, conditional distribution embedding
-* summary: Chapter 3 introduces the kernel mean embedding for a distribution, Chapter 4 introduces the embedding for a conditional distribution.
+* summary: Chapter 3 introduces the kernel mean embedding for a distribution, and presents a theorem about how to transform the "distance" between distributions to the distance between two functions in RKHS.
+Chapter 4 introduces the embedding for a conditional distribution.

+Mnih, A., & Salakhutdinov, R. R. (2007).
+Probabilistic matrix factorization.
+Advances in neural information processing systems, 20.
+* keywords: probabilistic embedding, matrix factorization, recommender systems.
+* summary: introduce a new framework of probabilistic matrix factorization for recommender systems, and show the importance of adding l2 regularization into objective function (greatest difference compared to SVD-like matrix factorization method).